Sendai Television: History

 In April 1962, 136,178 households in Miyagi Prefecture had TV sets, with a penetration rate of 39.6%.
 Against this background, Miyagi Prefecture residents are increasingly calling for the establishment of a second commercial TV station in the prefecture.
 On June 30, 1961, the Ministry of Posts and Telecommunications revised the first television channel plan, allowing the establishment of additional television stations in key local cities such as Sendai and Hiroshima.
 Sendai was therefore assigned channel 12.
 At this time, two operators, "Sendai TV" owned by Nippon Television and "Tohoku TV" owned by Fuji Television had applied to obtain the broadcasting license of Miyagi Prefecture's second commercial TV station.

 In order to integrate resources, the Postal Ministry and local governments will be responsible for integrating competing players, which is the same as other regions in Japan.
 On July 12, 1961, Sendai TV and Tohoku TV formally agreed to merge their applications, and Tohoku TV was formed with 49% investment from Tohoku TV, 46% investment from Sendai TV, and 5% investment from the Miyagi Prefectural Government.
 On August 4, 1961, Tohoku TV was granted a preliminary license; on August 28 of the same year, Tohoku TV was renamed Sendai Broadcasting, and a founding general meeting was held on September 21, with the tentative headquarters being Shin-Sendai Building.
 Sendai Broadcasting purchased land on Danianji Mountain on November 1, 1961 to build a signal transmitting station.
 The signal transmission tower was completed in August of the following year, with a height of 147.3 meters.
 Before the launch of Sendai Television, it was decided that the new logo would be based on the channel number "12" and was designed by Yusaku Kamekura.

 On September 13, 1962, Sendai Television launched a test signal and began trial broadcasting on the 24th of the same month.
 At 10:50 in the morning on October 1 of the same year, Sendai Television officially launched, becoming the second commercial TV station in Miyagi Prefecture.
 In the month of its launch, Sendai Broadcasting achieved sales of more than 60 million yen.

-In the early days of broadcasting, Sendai Television was a dual affiliate of NTV and Fuji TV.
+In the early days of broadcasting, Sendai Television was an affiliate of NTV and Fuji TV.
 In terms of time proportion, 63% of Sendai Television's initial broadcast time were Fuji TV programs, 23% were NTV programs, and only 14% of the time aired programs produced by other TV stations; the total weekly broadcast time reached 3,700 minutes.
 In 1963, Sendai Broadcasting expanded its headquarters to cope with the rising demand for program production.
 The following year, the Sendai Broadcasting Company's housing was completed, which greatly improved the residential environment for employees.